yosiasz/scheduler/README.md

 # scheduler
 simple tool to help in scheduling events

-uses
+Install the following

-node.js
+* node.js
-angular
+* angular
-express.js
+* express.js
-mysql backend
+* mysql backend

+* Open mysql and and run script under folder sqlscripts

+* make sure to create a user: scheduler pwd:dasscheduler or change config references to your own user

-* clone locally
+* clone this repo locally

 * open a node command console and traverse to folder scheduler. at root scheduler folder run npm install